noomaf2812/noomaf2812.github.io/README.md

 ## Description

-The DHILab Medical Symptom Checker is designed to help you understand the possible causes of symptoms in children and adults.
+The Jivisha Medical Symptom Checker is designed to help you understand the possible causes of symptoms in children and adults.

 ## Mission

 Our mission is to create a free and open source medical symptom checker where all doctors and developers can contribute to it.

-## Live Demo

-- Live demo on DHILab.com: https://dhilab.com/medical-symptom-checker-live/
-- Live demo on GitHub.io: https://labinatorsolutions.github.io/medical-symptom-checker/

 ## Features